 Given my disappointment with how subtle my paper heart studs turned out, I went with bigger heart cutouts as a foundation for this version of my paper heart earrings project.

-Sandwiching the earring post between the paper heart and the faux suede allowed provided it with an added layer of security from easily detaching.
+Sandwiching the earring post between the paper heart and the faux suede provided kept the earring posts from easily detaching.

-As you may have noticed, I did add a bit of foundation to these earrings to prevent the earring post from detaching from the earring and with it a piece of the paper hearts.
+As I’ve already noted, I did add a bit of foundation to these earrings to prevent the earring post from detaching from the earring.

-HOWEVER – you need more than one layer of foundation.
+HOWEVER – I found that you need two layers of foundation.

-- The foundation used to embroider around your focal bead
+- First, the foundation used to embroider around your focal bead

 Design #3 - Dangle Paper Heart Earrings

-For this third design, I wanted to create something simple and fun hence after letting the paper hardener dry, I simply poked a few holes with a toothpick – one on the cupids bow and three holes evenly distributed along the bottom of the heart.
+For this third design, I wanted to create something simple and fun; hence, after letting the paper hardener dry, I simply poked a few holes with a toothpick – one on the cupid bow and three holes evenly distributed along the bottom of the heart.

 This is my favorite design of the three.

-The image of Selena with a flower backdrop has always inspired me.
+I’ve always loved the image of Selena with a flower backdrop.